This proceeding is available on CD-ROM

 by Keith Sproul, WU2Z

-GIS is a major buzz-word in the scientific and computer graphics communities.
+- Abstract: GIS is a major buzz-word in the scientific and computer graphics communities.
 GIS, or Graphical Information Systems (also sometimes called Geographical Information Systems) is the display of significant amounts of data on a graphical system, usually a map of some kind.
 This paper discusses various amateur GIS and the future of amateur GIS.

 - AX.25 Transport Layer Drivers for TCP/IP

 - Abstract: Current TCP/IP over packet radio is largely implemented with KA9Q's NOS and its many variations on PCs and NetMac on Macintoshes.
 NOS was written before good general purpose networking software was available and was written as an monolithic do-everything program.
 Today's multitasking operating systems have built-in networking support and there exists a large base of good server and client software for all platforms (Macs and Windows) that use this networking ability.
 Because of these things, a large, monolithic program is no longer needed and is actually a severe handicap.
 By implementing a transport layer AX.25 driver for use with system's native TCP/IP protocol stack, the existing programs that utilize TP/IP for Internet activities can be used for amateur packet radio activities.
 These include many excellent free and shareware programs for both Macs and Windows machines.